Sylvia Park

 Sylvia Park is a large business park and shopping centre in the Auckland suburb of Mount Wellington in New Zealand.
 Less commonly known, the area around the centre (which includes some residential and other commercial developments) is also called Sylvia Park (the centre takes its name from the area, not vice versa, but Sylvia Park is not officially a suburb).
-The area is located adjacent to two major interchanges of the Auckland Southern Motorway – the South Eastern Highway (which passes directly above the shopping centre on a viaduct) and Mount Wellington Highway.
+The area is located adjacent to two major interchanges of the Auckland Southern Motorway – the South Eastern Highway (which passes directly above the shopping centre on a flyover) and Mount Wellington Highway.

 Land and store space in the Sylvia Park development is let out to a wide variety of major retailers, one cinema complex and one supermarket.
 In addition, the centre has franchises of all major New Zealand banks and a wide variety of other retailers.
 The centre employs approximately 2,500 staff.

 In a rating of New Zealand shopping centres by a retail expert group in 2008, Sylvia Park received four stars, the maximum rating, based on the criteria of amount of shopping area, economic performance, amenity and appeal as well as future growth prospects.
 Especially praised were the wide catchment of shoppers and the motorway accessibility.